Board of Directors

 Director

 Kathy Mangan is the author of Above the Tree Line.
 Her poems have appeared in The Southern Review, Shenandoah, The Gettysburg Review, Ploughshares, The Pushcart Prize, and other journals and anthologies.
 She has given readings at numerous colleges and universities as well as the Folger Library and the Library of Congress.
-For more than forty years, she has taught literature and creative writing at McDaniel College, where she holds the Joan Develin Coley Chair in Creative Expression & the Arts.
+For more than forty years, she taught literature and creative writing at McDaniel College, where she held the Joan Develin Coley Chair in Creative Expression & the Arts.
 She lives in Baltimore and also spends time at a cabin on Cacapon Mountain in West Virginia.